igorjpimenta/AskMeAnything/README.md

 ## Features

-- **Real-time Q&A**: Users can ask and answer questions in real-time.
+- **Real-time Q&A**: Get real-time questions from the community and answer them live.
 - **Room-Based Discussions:** Create rooms for different topics or sessions.
-- **WebSocket Integration**: Low-latency communication using WebSocket.
+- **Real-Time Updates**: Receive real-time updates on message creation, reactions, and status changes via WebSockets.
+- **Room Sharing**: Share the room URL to allow others to join and participate.

 ## Tech Stack